hms-networks/AbccSpiAnalyzer/README.md

 #### Cross-compile for GNU/Linux Operating Systems

-Also included in the repository is a simple batch file that can be used to quickly launch an instance of Windows 10 WSL (Windows Subsystem for Linux) and then launch the build_analyzer.py script.
-This can be included as part of the post/pre-build process in a Visual Studio project to support automatic cross-compilation for GNU/Linux.
-This functionality requires the same set of dependencies documented below for GNU/Linux.
+Also included in the repository is a simple batch file that can be used to quickly build both the Windows and GNU/Linux libraries via the use of Windows 10 WSL (Windows Subsystem for Linux).
+Cross-compiling for GNU/Linux requires the same set of dependencies documented below for GNU/Linux.

 #### Custom Visual Studio Projects